ddsnowboard/FantasyStocks/fantasyStocks/stocksApi/docs.md

 #### `GET /view/`

 This will do nothing more than show the requested object's JSON representation.
-It just returns a JSON object of the model, or if there is nothing, it returns an error object of the form
+It just returns a JSON object of the model, or if there is nothing, it returns an error object of the form:

 ```
 {"error": "That object could not be found"}